 If you want to delve a bit further into your dreams (and who doesn’t) I can recommend 2 books to keep on your bedside table.

-The second book is The Dream Dictionary for Dummies and it includes not only dream interpretations but also techniques for dreaming more and remembering the dreams you do have.
+The Dreamer’s Dictionary which as published in 1986 with the majority of hundreds of readers on Amazon giving it a 5 star review and The Dream Dictionary for Dummies which includes not only dream interpretations but also techniques for dreaming more and remembering the dreams you do have.

 It’s now time for you to bore everyone with your dreams!

 Can you remember what you dreamed about last night?
 Lay it on me!